dangyajun/libunistd/README.md

 ## CMake Build Automation with Cmaker

 Libunistd has a CMake build system.
 If you have a Linux codebase that uses `make`, that is not the right stuff for maintaining a platform-independent single codebase.
 Use my Cmake build automation software [Cmaker](https://gitlab.com/heroic-robots/cmaker) to create a new cmake build system automatically.
 Cmaker creates a recursive cmake build system without reference to anything except what C/C++ files it finds in the source directory and below.
 Will create a cmake recursive build system from scratch, within seconds.

-## License

-Open Source MIT/BSD.
-In other words, you may do pretty much whatever you want with libunistd.
-Not copyleft GNU.
-Similar for Qdecoder, Sqlite and xxHash, however you should check their license terms yourself as libunistd is not the owner of these other open source libraries.

 ## History